Tropical Forests – Foundation for life

 The Tompotika Forest Preserve

 AlTo’s forest conservation program is centered around the Tompotika Forest Preserve, a roughly 10,000-hectare (25,000 acres) protected rainforest area surrounding Mount Tompotika, at the heart of the Tompotika peninsula.
-AlTo aims to protect this area from the threats of mining, illegal logging, conversion for palm oil plantations, slash and burn agriculture, and other threats, while working with local people to encourage forest-friendly lifestyles and livelihoods, such as organic farming, in areas adjacent to the preserve.
+AlTo also protects smaller patches of forest in strategic areas where healthy natural vegetation is essential for key threatened species — for instance, where the maleo nesting grounds connect to larger forest areas.
+AlTo aims to protect these areas from the threats of mining, illegal logging, conversion for palm oil plantations, slash and burn agriculture, and other threats, while working with local people to encourage forest-friendly lifestyles and livelihoods, such as organic farming, in areas adjacent to the preserve.

 Tompotika — A Center of Endemism

 Tompotika’s forests harbor countless unique and wonderful plants and animals, many of them “endemic” to Sulawesi — that is, they are found only on Sulawesi and nowhere else.
 There’s the tiny, adorable tarsier, Tarsius dentatus.
 The regal Red-Knobbed Hornbill Rhyticeros cassidix.
 The dwarf buffalo Anoa, Bubalus depressicornis.
 There’s the cuddly marsupial Bear Cuscus Ailurops ursinus, the strange babirusa pig-deer Babyrousa babyrussa, and many more.
 Sadly, many of these remarkable creatures are in danger of extinction due to loss of their forest habitat, overhunting by humans, and other threats.